krisgesling/deckchair-cinema-skill/README.md

 * "What's on at deckchair tonight"
 * "What is showing at deckchair tomorrow"
 * "Deckchair next Tuesday"
+* "What's that about"
+* "What is it rated"
+* "How long does it go for"
+* "Who directed that"
+* "What language is it in"
+* "When was it made"

 ## Credits
 Kris Gesling ([@KrisGesling](https://twitter.com/KrisGesling))